 The record of the case, including the recording of the hearing and any exhibits submitted in evidence, is herewith transmitted.
 Proposed Findings of Fact and Conclusions of Law were not received.

 Issue:

-Whether services performed for the Petitioner by the Joined Party and other individuals constitute insured employment pursuant to Sections 443.036(19), 443.036(21); 443.1216, Florida Statutes, and if so, the effective date of the liability.
+Whether services performed for the Petitioner by the Joined Party constitute insured employment, and if so, the effective date of liability, pursuant to Section 443.036(19), 443.036(21); 443.1216, Florida Statutes.

 Findings of Fact: